The Island at Marta

 An educational-artistic concept

 The room is a cooperation between an artist, the education and training department and the curator team.
-It accompanies the entire exhibition year, and changes according to the themes of the respective exhibition.

 For every phase of the “Island at Marta” the artist developed a cartoon drawing that recalls the cover of “The Adventures of Tintin” comic series.
 The figures from the pen of the Belgian cartoonist Hergé are an important source of inspiration for Tirtiaux, also for other works.
 By quoting the clear, linear style of the cartoonist, and transferring it to his own work, he becomes part of the cosmos of heroes himself.

-Here it was possible to investigate the materials glass and concrete, and explore their differences and their similarities.
+On a pedestal resembling an island it was possible to investigate the materials glass and concrete, and explore their differences and their similarities.
 In supervised workshops, visitors were also able to mix and cast concrete.
 Somewhere between research lab, construction site and holiday paradise, a room was created to spend time, read, discuss and join in.

 Förderer „Insel im Marta“